cachix/devenv/docs/containers.md

 }
 ```

-Generate a container specification that enters the envirinoment:
+Generate a container specification that enters the environment:

 ```shell-session
 $ devenv container shell